-Issue Solution Loss of Internet connection If the school has a school-based ProctorCache setup, students who are already logged into the test should be able to continue testing.
-If the Internet connection does not restore before students are finished, have the students exit TestNav, write down the device IDs, and have them sign back in when the Internet connection is restored, so that the students can submit their final answers.
+Issue Solution Loss of Internet connection If the Internet connection does not restore before students are finished, have the students exit TestNav, write down the device IDs, and have them sign back in on the same testing device when the Internet connection is restored, so that the students can submit their final answers.
 If the student is testing on a Chromebook, do not power off the device, unless there is a secondary save location already set up.
-If the school has a district ProctorCache configuration, students who are mid-testing will no longer be able to connect to the ProctorCache machine and will receive connectivity error codes.
-Therefore, the test administrator should instruct students to log out of TestNav after determining the issue cannot be resolved immediately.
+If the issue cannot be resolved immediately, the test administrator should instruct students to stay logged out of TestNav.
 Testing can resume when Internet connectivity is restored that day (or the next day if connectivity is not immediately restored).
-Loss of power When power is restored, the test administrator should instruct students to log back in on the same testing devices; this will confirm that all saved responses are transmitted properly.
+Loss of power When power is restored, the test administrator should instruct students to log back in on the same testing devices; this will ensure that all saved responses are transmitted properly.
 If a school uses Chromebooks that are set to wipe data on reboot, the technology coordinator will need to find students' response files in the secondary save location and upload them to TestNav before the students' tests can be resumed.
 A student runs out of space on the ELA test, or the character counter shows 0.
 Check the character counter to see if the student used all of the available characters.
-If the student has reached the maximum number of characters, instruct the student to edit his or her work so that it will fit in the space provided.
+If the student has reached the maximum number of characters, instruct the student to edit their work so that it will fit in the space provided.
 Students whose computer shows fewer characters than what appears on-screen may have hidden spaces or other characters in the text box taking up space.
 To restore the full character count, highlight the entire box, scrolling all the way down to catch any hidden characters, and click delete.
 A student started testing with the wrong accommodation (e.g., a student needs text-to-speech but does not have TTS enabled).
-Follow the steps in the "Resolving Incorrect Accommodations During Testing" module, which is available at http://mcas.pearsonsupport.com/training/ .
+Follow the steps in the "Resolving Incorrect Accommodations During Testing" module, which is available at mcas.pearsonsupport.com/training/.
+TestNav Error Codes • TestNav error codes contain a reference number that can be used to troubleshoot the issue and view recommended actions.
+Error codes are available here: https://support.assessment.pearson.com/display/TN/Error+Codes